 Granite gives you a luxurious look and it is also known as rich man’s slab.
 Each piece is going to be original depending upon the mineral that are extracted naturally.
 Whereas, concrete gives a rustic and vintage appeal and looks more like an industrial kitchen or ultra-modern space.
 Concrete does not give elegance but rather a minimalistic appearance.

 Concrete countertops are sometimes formed and poured on-site but mostly a technician will take precise measurements of the space and then fabricates it in the shop and same is the case for granite countertops.
-After completion the countertop is delivered to your home and then installed.
-During installation the crew may build or install support frames for sinks as it is essential for the countertop not to carry the weight of the sink itself.
+After completion the countertop is delivered to your home and then completed*.
+During completion* the crew may build or complete* support frames for sinks as it is essential for the countertop not to carry the weight of the sink itself.
 After being carefully leveled and shimmed, countertop is adhered with construction adhesives.

 Everyone who cooks is worried about scratches.
 As far as strength and durability is concerned, there is no clear winner.
 Both of the materials are strong enough to handle every culinary activity you throw at them but it is always good to be a little careful.

 In terms of maintenance, granite might be the better option.
 Concrete is porous so it is more prone to staining than granite.
 This is the reason why concrete needs to be sealed more often as compared to granite.

 The actual cost of a concrete top is not because of the material itself, but because of the time spent in creating unique shapes, designs, transportation and completion*.
 On the other hand, granite is also not famous for its small price tag either.
 Both of the materials are going to cost anywhere between $30 to $250 per square foot completed*.
 Depending on the materials, edging, cutouts, styling, etc.